 For most student (65%)s, the cost of education is one of the most important factors in choosing a study programme, followed by academic quality (mentioned by 58% of students), the study subject itself (53%) or being able to live in an English-speaking country (44%), but also safety of their study destination (43%).

-Previously, when international students went to the U.S. to pursue a degree, they were able to find employment as foreign students, and were also able to apply for the employment visa following their degree.
-This was seen was a strong benefit not only to international students, but also allowed companies worldwide to reach talented employees from all over the world.
+Previously, when international students went to the U.S. to pursue a degree, they were able to find employment as foreign students and were also able to apply for the employment visa following their degree.
+This was seen as a strong benefit not only to international students but also allowed companies worldwide to reach talented employees from all over the world.
 And, among our survey respondents, a strong majority marked working during their studies, and working after their studies, as the most important decision-making factors when selecting an education destination.

 For students considering a degree abroad, 62% mentioned that being able to work in the country following the degree is very important, but 39% also mentioned that having access to the same internship opportunities as local students is very important, but also having the possibility of living in the country after completing their studies (34%).
 For the students who would like to stay and work after their studies, the preference is for an indefinite opportunity mentioned by 47% of students.